koroonakaart/koroonakaart/README.md

 Koroonakaart is a project which aims to give accurate and up-to-date information about the Covid-19 epidemic in Estonia.

-The project is currently managed by Open Knowledge Estonia.
-GitHub repository: [https://github.com/okestonia/koroonakaart](https://github.com/okestonia/koroonakaart).
-The live version is available at [koroonakaart.ee](https://koroonakaart.ee/).
-The data is updated every day around 11:00 Estonian time, depending on the TEHIK data update.
-The app is published in three language versions: Estonian, English, and Russian.

-For more information please contact:

-Maarja-Leena Saar (board member of Open Knowledge Estonia) ⁠— maarjaleena@okee.ee
+This is a fork of the repo managed by Open Knowledge Estonia: [https://github.com/okestonia/koroonakaart](https://github.com/okestonia/koroonakaart).

 ## Data